Deutsche EuroShop: Shareholder structure

-The company's share capital is divided into 76,464,319 shares.
-As of August 2025, Deutsche EuroShop AG had over 10,000 shareholders.
-76.4% are owned by Hercules BidCo GmbH, a consortium of the companies Oaktree Capital Management and CURA Vermögensverwaltung, the family office of the Otto family.
-The free float amounts to 17.0%.
+The company's share capital is divided into 75,743,854 shares.
+As of December 2025, Deutsche EuroShop had over 10,000 shareholders.
+77.2% are owned by Hercules BidCo GmbH, a consortium of the companies Oaktree Capital Management and CURA Vermögensverwaltung, the family office of the Otto family.
+The free float amounts to 16.2%.

 Corporate governance

 Board

 The company is managed by Hans-Peter Kneip as CEO and CFO.

 Supervisory board

 The supervisory board consists of nine members.
 The chairman is Peter Ballon.